RobhooX/Robhoot/README.md

 ### 1. Data Collection (DC)

-We collect and clean data received from different sources.
-The collected data can be available in CSV, database, or "real time" (e.g. [Nakamoto Terminal](https://www.nterminal.com), [BigQuery]( https://cloud.google.com/bigquery/)).
-We aim to have a package in Julia language and let the user automatically get the data in their desired format.
+We collect and clean data received from many sources.
+The collected data can be available in CSV, mysql, or "real time data" (e.g. [Nakamoto Terminal](https://www.nterminal.com), [BigQuery]( https://cloud.google.com/bigquery/)).
+We aim to have a package in Julia to let the user automatically get the data in their desired format.

 ## 2. Complexity Reduction (CR)

-To increase performance, we would reduce data complexity with methods such PCA.
+To increase performance, we will reduce data dimensionality using a variety of model complexity methods from PCA and multilayer networks to information theory.

 ## 3. Pattern Inference (PI)

-Some of the available methods are variance-covariance matrices, machine learning and artificial intelligence.
+Many patterns can be extracted from high-dimensionality data.
+We aim to combine classic variance-covariance matrix methods with AI and machine learning and process-based modeling to critically evaluate the robustness of the patterns.

 ## 4. Model Validation (MV)

-Model validation can be Bayesian Inference, Approximate Bayesian Inference, and common goodness of fit methods.
+We aim to infer patterns and processes combining Information theory methods, Bayesian Inference and Approximate Bayesian Computation methods.

+More soon!